torquebox/torquebox.org/news/2012-04-02-torquebox-2-0-0-released.md

 ## What's special about 2.0.0?

-This is the 2.0.0 *final* release, which is a *major* upgrade over the 1.x you may already be familiar with.
+This is the 2.0.0 *final* release, which is a *major* upgrade over TorqueBox 1.x.
 Notable inclusions in 2.0.0 include:

 * JRuby 1.6.7 (with better Ruby 1.9 support)
-* JBoss AS7.1.1 (faster boot time, smaller memory footprint)
+* JBoss AS 7.1.1 (faster boot time, smaller memory footprint)
 * [Multi-resource distributed XA transactions][XA]
 * [WebSockets/STOMP][STOMP]